It

 you always felt there were going to be goals in this

 all-Cheshire encounter.
-And indeed the big forward
+And indeed the big forward made

-header past Macc ‘keeper, Tommy Lee.
-Murphy,
+past Macc ‘keeper, Tommy Lee.
+Murphy, obviously

-muted in his celebrations.
+in his celebrations.

 Macclesfield responded by pressing